-If you’re perfecting your stitches, we’d recommend using a chunky yarn so that you can easily see every stitch and keep track of your progress.
+If you’re perfecting your stitches, we’d recommend using a bulky yarn so that you can easily see every stitch and keep track of your progress.
 It’s easier to spot blips when you’ve got a nice thick yarn!

 Where did stockinette stitch originate?

 Most knitting-muggles will recognize the stockinette stitch as a ‘classic’ knitting stitch.
 For us knitters, stockinette stitch gets its name from early knitting artefacts dating back to the thirteenth and fourteenth century, which saw this characteristically stretchy stitch used to create stockings and sock-heels.